yunkee-lee/java-gc-test/notes.md

 		- [zgc/zGlobals_x86.cpp at master · openjdk/zgc · GitHub](https://github.com/openjdk/zgc/blob/master/src/hotspot/cpu/x86/gc/z/zGlobals_x86.cpp#L103)

 - Load Barriers
-  - code injected by JIT
-	- code that run whenever an app thread loads a reference from the heap
+  - code injected by JIT that run whenever an app thread loads a reference from the heap
 	- the purporse is to examine the reference’s state and potentially do work before returning the reference
 	- checks if a loaded object reference has a bad color; uses `test` and `jne`
 		- if so, enter slow path to fix color, and set it to mark/relocate/remap (= good color)
 	- depending on the stage of GC, the barrier either marks an object or relocates it if the reference isn't already marked/remapped
+  - steps (works in a fall-through manner):
+    - It checks whether `remap` bit is set.
+If so, the color is good and it returns the reference.
+    - It checks whether a referenced object was in the relocation set.
+If it wasn't, an object doesn't need to get reloated. `remap` bit is set and it returns the updated reference.
+    - If an object has been relocated, it skips to the next step.
+Otherwise, it relocates an object and creates an entiry in the forwarding table.
+    - At this point, an object has been relocated.
+It updates the reference to the new address (either with the address from the previous step or by looking it up in the forwarding table), sets `remap` bit, and returns the reference
-	- about 4% execution overhead
+	- about 4% execution overhead.

 - Striped Mark
 	- heap divided into logical stripes